NATIONAL TENANCY CODE FOR RETAILERS AFFECTED BY COVID-19

 Bottom line.
 A properly considered lease variation document will protect the interests of both parties and hopefully avoid a dispute further down the road to recovery.

-LEGAL UPDATE ON COVID-19 AFFECTED LEASES
+INSOLVENCY UPDATE ON COVID-19 AFFECTED LEASES

 On 28 April 2020, Justice Markovic of the Federal Court of Australia expressed the Court’s views on the Code, retail rents and COVID-19 in Strawbridge (Administrator), in the matter of CBCH Group Pty Limited (Administrators Appointed) (No3) FCA 555.